-Since Mr. Inoue was young, he was surprised by the number of customers who told him that every time they come to Enoshima, they definitely stop by the shop for their signatory Manjū and shell-shaped Monaka (bean-paste-filled wafers).
+Since Mr Inoue was young, he was surprised by the number of customers who told him that every time they came to Enoshima, they definitely stopped by the shop for their signatory Manjū and shell-shaped Monaka (bean-paste-filled wafers).

 The shape of the Monaca was designed after five different types of shells.
 Each of them is the size of one mouthful.
 So how about ordering a set of Monaca and seeing how much the Monaca resembles the real shells?